insilica/gdc-spark-gitbook/1_gdc/3_gdc-spark.md

 | 64bd568d-0509-48fe-8d0a-aef2a85d5c57 | 615ba967-3ca9-42ef-a114-19043ede6ae0 | aliquot    | f9410d08-1525-4bf7-9c7c-939a2abe60ae |
 <center>Table of cases, files, and aliquots for colon cancer rna-seq files</center>

+In earlier sections we reviewed the different entities in a **Biospecimen Supplement**.
+Aliquots are entities that are not composed of any other entities.
+Every RNA-Sequencing file represents an analysis done on a single aliquot.

+##Aliquot Transformer

+Now you can create GDC queries and build datasets.
+With this knowledge you can start imagining exciting data analysis pipelines.
+In the next sections we will explore some simple analyses made possible by  `CaseFileEntityBuilder`.
 ##
 [^gdc_access]: https://gdc.nci.nih.gov/access-data/data-access-processes-and-tools.
 [^facet_search]: https://gdc-api.nci.nih.gov/files?facets=cases.project.disease_type&pretty=true shows disease_types